LANPAC 2026 Brings Together Global Military Leaders in Honolulu

-Global military leaders and defense partners attend the Land Forces Pacific Symposium and Exposition in Honolulu, Hawaii, May 12, 2026.
-The annual conference brings together Indo-Pacific partners and allies to discuss regional security cooperation, land power integration and shared strategic challenges.
-(U.S. Army photo by Sgt.
+Global military leaders and defense partners attend the Land Forces Pacific Symposium and Exposition in Honolulu, Hawaii, on May 12, 2026.
+Gen. Xavier T. Brunson, commander of the United Nations Command, Combined Forces Command, and United States Forces Korea, served as a panelist to kick off the event.
+The three-day forum brings together leaders from across the Indo-Pacific to discuss integrated operations, regional security and the role of land power in strengthening deterrence and partnerships throughout the region.
+(U.S. Army video by Sgt.
 Luciano Alcala)

 |Date Taken: